IsuruMaduranga/toolflow/README.md

 )
 ```
 - `tools`: A list of functions decorated with @toolflow.tool.
+- `response_format`: A Pydantic model for structured output.
 - `parallel_tool_execution`: If True, executes multiple tool calls concurrently.
 - `max_tool_calls`: A safety limit for the number of tool call rounds in a single turn.
 - `max_workers`: The maximum number of threads for running synchronous tools in parallel.